AndersStendevad/cookiecutter-hpc/README.md

-# cookiecutter-template
+# cookiecutter-hpc

-A work in progress cookiecutter to be able to start a cookiecutter.
+The one and only cookiecutter for working on a hpc cluster.
+Includes everything you need to start training you ML projects.

+## Documentation
+You can find documenation here: [github.com/pages/AndersStendevad/cookiecutter-hpc/](github.com/pages/AndersStendevad/cookiecutter-hpc/)

 ## Install for development
 <code>pip install tox</code>